top of page

 We focus on community housing and energy transition because we care about building fair, sustainable communities which residents take pride in.

-Meet our team: full of energy and commitment and driven by a shared drive to make an impact in Community Housing and Decarbonisation
+Cloverleaf is a for purpose, for profit organisation, full of energy and commitment, and driven by a shared drive to make an impact in Community Housing and Australia's Energy Transition

 Community Housing and Energy Transition were the sectors Sean Nunan, Cloverleaf’s founder, was responsible for whilst working at his previous employer, John Laing.
 When Cloverleaf commenced business in August 2022, it was to expressly focus on these areas.
 Sean has over 25 years experience structuring, financing and investing in social infrastructure and renewable energy projects which have had a high impact on their respective communities.
 A notable highlight was acquiring for Macquarie Group the Green Investment Bank from the UK Government in 2017.
 Sean was also previously a director on the board of Australia's second largest Community Housing Provider, Housing Choices Australia, and been involved in the acquisition and funding of some of the world's largest renewable energy projects.